 “No. Because monsters come in all shapes and sizes.
 Often the most dangerous are those that don’t look like monsters at all.”

 I purse my lips and peer at him, wondering if he’s being ironic.
 I’m too swept away to care.
-The moon splashes light across the sharp points of his perpendicular cheekbones.
 Skin as white and clear as the moon above shines in contrast to his dark, omnipresent eyes.
+The sharp points of his perpendicular cheekbones meet like the tip of an iceberg.
 His lips are poison-apple red, swooning me into temptation as the song of the sea draws willing sailors into its depths.
 Yet despite his physical allure, I hear his own words in the back of my mind.
 The echo is shattering.

 Often the most dangerous are those that don’t look like monsters at all.